gortonator/bsds-6650/assignments-2020/Assignment-1.md

 Based on these values, your client will start up and execute 3 phases, with each phase sending a large number of lift ride events to the server API.

-Phase 1, the *startup* phase, will launch numThreads/4 threads, and each thread will be passed:
+Phase 1, the *startup* phase, will launch (maxThreads/4) threads, and each thread will be passed:
-* a start and end range for skierIDs, so that each thread has an identical number of skierIDs, caluculated as numSkiers/(numThreads/4).
-Pass each thread a disjoint range of skierIDs so that the whole range of IDs is covered by the threads, ie, thread 0 has skierIDs from 1 to (numSkiers/(numThreads/4)), thread 1 has skierIDs from (1x(numSkiers/(numThreads/4)+1) to (numSkiers/(numThreads/4))x2
+* a start and end range for skierIDs, so that each thread has an identical number of skierIDs, caluculated as numSkiers/(maxThreads/4).
+Pass each thread a disjoint range of skierIDs so that the whole range of IDs is covered by the threads, ie, thread 0 has skierIDs from 1 to (numSkiers/(maxThreads/4)), thread 1 has skierIDs from (1x(numSkiers/(maxThreads/4)+1) to (numSkiers/(maxThreads/4))x2, etc
 * a start and end time, for this phase this is the first 90 minutes of the ski day (1-90)

 For example if numThreads=64 and numSkiers=1024, we will launch 16 threads, with thread 0 passed skierID range 1 to 64, thread 1 range 65 to 128, and so on.